Humanities Officer

 Hours: This is an exempt position that will require working occasional evenings and weekends

-Benefits Eligible: Health, Dental, PTO, Holidays and 401(k) plan
+Benefits Eligible: Health, Dental, PTO, Holidays, and 401(k) plan

 Minnesota Humanities Center

 As the humanities teach competence, communication, cultural awareness, and empathy, we believe in the power of the humanities to bridge differences, interpret the complexities of our world, and positively shape our collective future.
 Using the humanities disciplines such as philosophy, literature, civics, history, and language through mediums such as discussions, books, radio, and television, we facilitate respectful dialog, reflection, analysis, and change.
-In fulfilling our vision and mission, we intentionally collaborate with individuals and organization to inspire authentic conversation, forge deep connections, encourage action, and illuminate racially and ethnically diverse voices.
+In fulfilling MHC’s vision and mission, we intentionally collaborate with individuals and organizations to inspire authentic conversation, forge deep connections, encourage action, and illuminate racially and ethnically diverse voices.

-Responsibilities
+Primary Responsibilities

-• Developing and executing Humanities projects
+- Developing and executing humanities projects from start to finish.

 Design – 25%

-• Coordinate pre-design planning activities with staff [and/or scholars and community members/organizations]
+- Coordinate pre-design planning activities with staff [and/or scholars and community members/organizations]

-• Contribute to the creation of humanities project budget
+- Contribute to the creation of humanities project budget

-• Collaborate with MHC staff to develop marketing, promotion, communication, and funding strategies
+- Collaborate with MHC staff to develop marketing, promotion, communication, and funding strategies

 Implementation — 50%

-• Research and cultivate understanding of underlying subject matter that comprises humanities project
+- Research and cultivate understanding of underlying subject matter that comprises humanities project

-• Coordinate activities and provide project management oversight of activities performed by individuals and organizations within humanities projects
+- Coordinate activities and provide project management oversight of activities performed by individuals and organizations within humanities projects

-• Coordinate the execution and performance of contracts associated with humanities projects
+- Coordinate the execution and performance of contracts associated with humanities projects

-• Coordinate the evaluation of humanities projects
+- Coordinate the evaluation of humanities projects

-• Ensure humanities projects align with project and agency work plan goals
+- Ensure humanities projects align with project and agency work plan goals

-• Ensure humanities projects are implemented consistent with the mission, vision, and values of MHC
+- Ensure humanities projects are implemented consistent with the mission, vision, and values of MHC

 Management/Administrative – 20%

-• Support the implementation of the humanities project marketing strategy
+- Support the implementation of the humanities project marketing strategy

-• Support the submission of funding proposals for humanities projects (as applicable)
+- Support the submission of funding proposals for humanities projects (as applicable)

-• Participate in internal staffing meetings
+- Participate in internal staffing meetings

-• Represent MHC in networking/educational activities and meetings
+- Represent MHC in networking/educational activities and meetings

-• Timely submission of project expense requests
+- Timely submission of project expense requests

-• Supervise project staff (as applicable)
+- Supervise project staff (as applicable)

 Other – 5%

-• Other duties as assigned by the Chief Humanities Officer
+- Other duties as assigned

 Behavioral Expectations

-• Demonstrate high integrity, passion and commitment to the mission and goals of MHC
+- Demonstrate high integrity, passion, and commitment to the mission and goals of MHC

-• Adjust to changing conditions or priorities willingly
+- Adjust to changing conditions or priorities willingly

-• Identify problems and consistently make decisions that resolve problems
+- Identify problems and consistently make decisions that resolve problems

-• Professional attitude and appearance
+- Professional attitude and appearance

 Organizational Relationships

-• Collaborates with senior leadership team members, humanities officers, marketing manager, web administrator, database administrator, project management specialist, board of directors, vendors, and other contractors
+- Collaborate with senior leadership team members, humanities officers, marketing manager, web administrator, database administrator, project management specialist, board of directors, vendors, and other contractors

-• Collaborates with individuals, academic and non-academic scholars, community organizations, schools and universities, foundations, faith-based organizations, governmental units, and businesses.
+- Collaborate with individuals, academic and non-academic scholars, community organizations, schools and universities, foundations, faith-based organizations, governmental units, and businesses.

 General Expectations

-• Self-motivated, flexible, and optimistic individual with excellent interpersonal skills
+- Self-motivated, flexible, and optimistic individual with excellent interpersonal skills

-• Ability to handle multiple concurrent projects
+- Ability to handle multiple concurrent projects

-• Success managing internal and external relationships
+- Success managing internal and external relationships

-• Working knowledge of project planning, organizational structure, budgeting, and administrative operations
+- Working knowledge of project planning, organizational structure, budgeting, and administrative operations

-• Excellent communication skills
+- Excellent communication skills

-• Strong work ethic and commitment to create high quality programming
+- Strong work ethic and commitment to create high-quality programming

 Requirements

-• B.A. degree in a humanities discipline and/or equivalent community-based experience
+- B.A. degree in a humanities discipline and/or equivalent community-based experience

-• Excellent verbal and written communication skills
+- Excellent verbal and written communication skills

-• Experience working with racial and ethnically diverse communities
+- Experience working with racial and ethnically diverse communities

-• Experience working on community-driven initiatives
+- Experience working on community-driven initiatives

-• Proficient with MS Office Suite (Word, Outlook, PowerPoint, Publisher, and Excel)
+- Proficient with MS Office Suite (Word, Outlook, PowerPoint, Publisher, and Excel)

-• Willingness to work evenings and weekends with occasional travel outside of the seven-county Twin Cities metropolitan area
+- Willingness to work evenings and weekends with occasional travel outside of the seven-county Twin Cities metropolitan area

 Work Environment